vivek97vivu/Spill_detction/README.md

 * 🛡️ **Interactive ROI Selector**: Graphically draw polygon boundaries on startup to filter out irrelevant areas (caching coordinates to `config/roi.yaml`).
 * 🔄 **On-the-Fly ROI Resetting**: Press `R` on the live window to redraw the ROI on the latest frame without restarting the pipeline.
 * ⚡ **GStreamer H264/H265 Support**: Decodes RTSP streams with high efficiency and lower latency.
-* 🔁 **Redundancy Filter**: Prevents alert flooding by saving exactly one crop/screenshot per unique track ID.
+* 🔁 **Redundancy Filter**: Prevents alert flooding by saving exactly one screenshot, one JSON report, and one video clip per unique track ID.
-* 🎥 **Custom Event Recording**: Records a video clip of configurable length (e.g., 5s) showing bounding boxes and masks when a spill enters the ROI.
+* 🎥 **Custom Track Recording**: Records a track-specific video clip of configurable length (e.g., 5s) showing bounding boxes and masks when a new spill is detected in the ROI, supporting concurrent recordings for multiple spills.
 * 🔌 **Auto-Reconnection**: The RTSP reader automatically reconnects if the camera feed drops.
-* 📂 **Structured JSON Logging**: Auto-saves timestamps, areas, and confidence metadata for audit trails.
+* 📂 **Structured JSON Logging**: Saves individual JSON reports and session history tracking timestamps, areas, and confidence metadata for audit trails.
+* 🖥️ **Headless GUI Fallback**: Robustly catches display/GUI exceptions on server environments to reuse previously configured ROIs instead of crashing.
+* 🏷️ **Track ID Annotation**: Displays track IDs (e.g., `Spill #5`) directly on the live overlay and saved screenshots for easy auditing.

 ---